drachx/Dimmo/crusader/index.md

 - Off Hand: Sinkhole Cross - Spinning Shield hovers at a location, damaging enemies and reducing their movement speed.
 - Head: Arrowkeepter - The inspiration from Holy Banner now moves with you.
 - Shoulder: Wind-Blessed Pauldrons - Conjuration of Light duration increased by 30%.
-- Chest: Justice Without Favor - Conjuration of Light surrounds you and your allies with holy fire that continually damages all nearby enemies, but no longer prevents damage.
+- Chest: Justice Without Favor - (Ohh shit becomes Ohh my...)
+Conjuration of Light surrounds you and your allies with holy fire that continually damages all nearby enemies, but no longer prevents damage.
 - Legs: Leggins of the Consigner - Damage you deal during Conjuration of Light grants you an absorb shield when it expires, equal to x% of all damage you dealt but no more than 20% of your maximum Life.

 ## Greens: